lberge17/twiddle-wakkas-js-challenges/README.md

 - add inputs for title, content, hashtags, username/author
 - append to DOM
 - on submit this form should add a new blog to the page

+## Challenge 3
+- implement a dark mode button that when clicked switches background to black and text to light gray/white
+- the button value should also change based on which mode we are in
+- BONUS: set this value in local storage so that on a page refresh the mode persists